maxcell/prince.dev/content/advanced-context/index.md

 }
 ```

-Developers using this component at least need to tell us the `message` they want to display and the `status` which determines the colors we want the `Snackbar` in.
+Developers using this component at least need to tell us the `message` they want to display and the `status` which determines the colors we want the `<Snackbar />` in.
 The other properties will be consistent no matter what, so we won't expose a way to change them outside of our file.
 With just this component, we already solve the issue of consistency!

 While having a single component to present rather than declaring them adhoc is nice, it doesn't quite yet solve the problem of the localized state in every component.
 We have to get this component to get rendered after an interaction.
-We'll have React Context expose a function to make the Snackbar appear.
+We'll have React Context expose a function to make the `<Snackbar />` appear.

 ## Thinking with Context